min69u/Reforestation/README.md

-## What did the Buffalo say to his little boy when he dropped him off at school?
-Bison.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.